Tempurity System from Networked Robotics - Frequently Asked Questions

-What types of organizations use network-based quality data collection and monitoring?
+What types of organizations use internet-based real-time quality data collection and monitoring?

 Why choose the network-based Tempurity System?

-What kind of data is collected and monitored?
+What kinds of environmental quality information are collected and monitored?

 What makes Tempurity cost effective over other monitoring systems?